pulecp/mp3-png-to-mp4-for-youtube/README.md

 mp3-png-to-mp4-for-youtube
 ==========================

-Convert mp3 and png image to mp4 for upload on youtube.
+Convert mp3 and png image to mp4 for upload on youtube thanks mmpeg.

 Thanks user ron999 in this tread http://ubuntuforums.org/showthread.php?t=1502537